dansingerman/hurl/README.md

 Note: This fork adds an htaccess username password, and if running on heroku, only allows https.
 In case you want to do something not 100% public.

+To get it working on Heroku I had to do this: http://stackoverflow.com/questions/14856468/https-github-com-twilio-hurl-and-heroku

 Installation
 ------------